Matechs-Digital/practical-fp-in-ts-oct-21/README.md

 Day 1:

 - Pure Functions
-- ADTs, GADTs, and e-DSLs
+- Introduction of Effect-TS
 - Variance in TypeScript: Covariance and Contravariance
-- Build a tiny, minimal version of Effect (synchronous and stack-safe)
+- The Effect Data-Type and its utilities
+- Introduce the mars rover kata

 Day 2:

-- Introduction of Effect-TS
-- The Effect Data-Type and its utilities
+- Lightweight introduction to Fibers and concurrency
+- Managing Resources with the Managed Data-Type
+- Using Layers to structure dependency construction
 - Writing modular applications with Effect
 - Testing modular applications

 Day 3:

-- Lightweight introduction to Fibers and concurrency
-- Managing Resources with the Managed Data-Type
-- Using Layers to structure dependency construction
 - A quick overview of the tools in the box (queues, ref, schedule, stream, etc.)
-- Build a minimal HTTP server that executes queries against PostgreSQL
+- Build a minimal HTTP server that executes queries against a simulated db
+- ADTs, GADTs, and e-DSLs

+Day 4:

+- Build a tiny, minimal version of Schema
+- Build a tiny, minimal version of Effect (synchronous and stack-safe)

 ## Organization